The United States federal government does not provide window replacement grants directly to low-income families or

 - Average savings on utility bills (12%): $480

 Window replacement programs for senior citizens include two of the three free government grants noted above, plus an additional element: Section 504 through the US Department of Agriculture (USDA).

 First, many seniors rely on fixed Social Security retirement benefits, which do not stretch very far.
 The meager monthly check could make them eligible for two low-income window replacement programs.

 Second, older adults typically plan to remain in their homes for less time because their life expectancy is shorter.
-Therefore, the Energy Star utility bill savings of 12% annually for replacement windows have less impact on the return on investment calculation.
+Therefore, the Energy Star utility bill savings of 12% annually for replacement windows less impact the return on investment calculation.

 Third, USDA Section 504 grants of up to $7,500 could purchase and install replacement windows, provided the project remediates health and safety hazards.
 To qualify, the senior must meet these criteria.

 - Be the homeowner and occupy the residence